Meru Accounting

 • 2.9% for Medicare

-The total self -employment tax rate is 15.3%, which leads to social security and funding of medicare.
+The total self-employment tax rate is 15.3%, which leads to funding of Social Security and Medicare.
 Since self-employed persons do not have an employer to share the burden of this tax, they need to cover the entire amount on their own.

 Who Needs to Pay Self-Employment Tax?

 If you make money through your own business or by offering freelance services, you might be responsible for paying self-employment tax.
-Some common categories of the people are are generally needed to pay the tax are
+Some common categories of people are are generally needed to pay the tax are

 • Freelancers (writers, designers, programmers, etc.)